wobbals/opentok-ios-sdk-webrtc/README.md

 See the [reference documentation for the OpenTok iOS SDK](http://www.tokbox.com/opentok/ios/docs/index.html).

-There are two important differences to keep in mind when working with the OpenTok on WebRTC iOS SDK (compared with the [non-WebRTC version](https://github.com/opentok/opentok-ios-sdk) of the OpenTok iOS SDK):
+There are important differences to keep in mind when working with the OpenTok on WebRTC iOS SDK (compared with the [non-WebRTC version](https://github.com/opentok/opentok-ios-sdk) of the OpenTok iOS SDK):

 *  With the latest release of the OpenTok on WebRTC iOS SDK, multipoint face-to-face video sessions are now possible.